HarshadRanganathan/spring-boot-example/README.md

+## Pre-requisites

+This project uses `lombok` dependency and requires `lombok` plugin to be installed from marketplace to resolve IDE compilation issues.

+## Commands

 Type `mvn clean spring-boot:run` from the root project directory to start the application.

 Type `mvn clean spring-boot:run --debug` from the root project directory to start the application with debug logs for a selection of core loggers and logs a conditions report to the console.